Skip to main content

 Common Xactimate Errors That Result in Underpayment

-Consequential Damages vs. Ensuing Damages: Two Different Concepts That Sound Alike
+Consequential Damages vs. Ensuing Damages

 Consumer Advocacy Groups for Insurance Policyholders

-Contractors and Deductibles: Not as Simple as
+Contractors and Deductibles: Not as Simple as It's the Law

 Cosmetic Damage Denials: When Insurers Refuse to Fix What They Broke

-Debris Removal: The Hidden Six-Figure Coverage Most Homeowners Leave on the Table
+Debris Removal: The Hidden Six-Figure Coverage

-Demand Surge: Why Post-Catastrophe Pricing Changes Everything in Your Insurance Claim
+Demand Surge: Post-Catastrophe Pricing in Claims

 Depublication: How California Insurance Law Disappears

-Desk Adjusting: When Your Insurance Company Writes an Estimate Without Seeing the Damage
+Desk Adjusting: Estimates Without Seeing the Damage

-Disaster Preparedness and Pre-Loss Mitigation: An Insurance Perspective
+Disaster Preparedness: An Insurance Perspective

-Discovery in Insurance Property Litigation: Getting the Evidence You Need
+Discovery in Insurance Litigation: Getting the Evidence

 Do I Need a Lawyer for My Insurance Claim?

-A decision framework for California policyholders: when a public adjuster is enough, when you need an attorney, how fees work, and what to look for when hiring.
+A decision framework for California policyholders: when a Public Adjuster is enough, when you need an attorney, how fees work, and what to look for when hiring.

 Does Homeowner Insurance Cover Septic System Failures?
-What You Need to Know

-Dog Breed Restrictions and Home Insurance: When Your Pet Puts Your Coverage at Risk
+Dog Breed Restrictions and Home Insurance Coverage

 Electronics, Jewelry & Specialty Item Claims